by G. Jack Urso

 Take a trip down memory lane on the Aeolus 13 Umbra YouTube channel!

 If you grew up in America during the 1970s, Mego action figures were an almost ubiquitous feature of childhood.
 In addition to their line of DC and Marvel superheroes, Mego also had complete toy lines and playsets for Star Trek, Planet of the Apes, Micronauts, Evel Knievel, Buck Rogers, Flash Gordon, and many more.
 The quality wasn’t always great, but they provided fodder for countless hours of make-believe.
-The commercials featured above provide a glimpse at the company, its products, and the era.
+The commercials featured above from 1973-1976 provide a glimpse at the company, its products, and the era.

 Interspersed with the commercials are a couple “special messages” from Mego, presumably to retail and media outlets, promising “better promotions and big profits” for the 1973 toy line (at 3:30 and 7:17).
 While the commercials in this video were seen on TV, this particular compilation is a direct-to-retailer release, so some segments are only available in this production.
 For those interested in advertising or public relations, it gives a look into how national companies promoted themselves in the 1970s.